GwenP88/holbertonschool-web_back_end/NoSQL/README.md

 ### Task 15 - Log stats - new version
 - **Status:** Advanced 🔮
-- **This task is still in progress — my future self is on it.**
 - **Objective:** Improve `12-log_stats.py` by adding the top 10 most frequent IPs in the `nginx` collection, sorted by count.
 - **Constraint:** The IPs section must be sorted in descending order of occurrence.
 - **Expected behavior:** Same output as task 12, with an additional `IPs:` section displaying the top 10 addresses and their counts.
 - **Files:** `102-log_stats.py`

----

-## 🔮 What's Next

-I plan to continue working on this project by completing the advanced tasks that are not done yet.
-This will allow me to deepen my understanding, improve my skills, and push a bit further beyond the basics (because stopping halfway is not really my style).

 ---